Food vs. fuel: US government policy

-Some argue that the US government policy of encouraging ethanol from corn is the main cause for food price increases.
-US Federal government ethanol subsidies total $7 billion per year, or $1.90 per gallon.
+Some argue that the US government's policy of encouraging ethanol from corn is the main cause of food price increases.
+US federal government ethanol subsidies total $7 billion per year, or $1.90 per gallon.
 Ethanol provides only 55% as much energy as gasoline per gallon, realizing about a $3.45 per gallon gasoline trade off.
 Corn is used to feed chickens, cows, and pigs, so higher corn prices lead to higher prices for chicken, beef, pork, milk, cheese, etc.

 U.S. Senators introduced the BioFuels Security Act in 2006.
-"It's time for Congress to realize what farmers in America's heartland have known all along - that we have the capacity and ingenuity to decrease our dependence on foreign oil by growing our own fuel", said U.S. Senator for Illinois Barack Obama.
+"It's time for Congress to realize what farmers in America's heartland have known all along: that we have the capacity and ingenuity to decrease our dependence on foreign oil by growing our own fuel", said U.S. Senator for Illinois Barack Obama.

 Two-thirds of U.S. oil consumption is due to the transportation sector.
 The Energy Independence and Security Act of 2007 has a significant impact on U.S. Energy Policy.
-With the high profitability of growing corn, more and more farmers switch to growing corn until the profitability of other crops goes up to match that of corn.
+With the high profitability of growing corn, more and more farmers switch to growing corn until the profitability of other crops matches that of corn.
 So the ethanol/corn subsidies drive up the prices of other farm crops.

-The US - an important export country for food stocks - will convert 18% of its grain output to ethanol in 2008.
+The US, an important export country for food stocks - will convert 18% of its grain output to ethanol in 2008.
 Across the US, 25% of the whole corn crop went to ethanol in 2007.
 The percentage of corn going to biofuel is expected to go up.

-Since 2004 a US subsidy has been paid to companies that blend biofuel and regular fuel.
+Since 2004, a US subsidy has been paid to companies that blend biofuel and regular fuel.
 The European biofuel subsidy is paid at the point of sale.
 Companies import biofuel to the US, blend 1% or even 0.1% regular fuel, and then ship the blended fuel to Europe, where it can get a second subsidy.
 These blends are called B99 or B99.9 fuel.
-The practice is called "splash and dash".
+The practice is called "splash and dash.".
 The imported fuel may even come from Europe to the US, get 0.1% regular fuel, and then go back to Europe.
 For B99.9 fuel the US blender gets a subsidy of $0.999 per gallon.
 The European biodiesel producers have urged the EU to impose punitive duties on these subsidized imports.
 In 2007, US lawmakers were also looking at closing this loophole.